David Hatcher Childress: Reception

 Patrick D. Nunn, a professor of geography at the University of the Sunshine Coast has noted that Childress is a proponent of pseudoscientific claims such as the lost continent Mu and megaliths on the Pacific islands built by levitation.
-Nunn has written that "the disappearance of Mu is very convenient because it means that theorists like Childress can say what they like and appear convincing to people who are comparatively uninformed, as many naturally are, of the huge body of scientific information on Pacific geology and cultures."
+Nunn wrote that "the disappearance of Mu is very convenient because it means that theorists like Childress can say what they like and appear convincing to people who are comparatively uninformed, as many naturally are, of the huge body of scientific information on Pacific geology and cultures."

 Historical archaeologist Charles E. Orser (editor of International Journal of Historical Archaeology) has criticized Childress's writings:

 Publications

 Childress's company has published nearly 200 books (many translated into foreign languages) over the course of two dozen years.
 Childress himself has authored and co-authored over a dozen books, from his first in 1983 to his most recent in 2013.
 His influences include Erich von Däniken, Thor Heyerdahl, and Charles Berlitz.